ZoneMinder/zmeventnotification/docs/guides/install.rst

 If there are other repositories you are aware of that work well, let me know.

-If you are using docker images, the next section does not apply
+If you are using docker images, the next section does not apply.

 Installation of the Event Server (ES)
 --------------------------------------